TamBurns/QA-Assessment-Project/README.md

     - Running   $ python -m pytest -v   will instruct the system to test all Test_****.py files and return detailed logs.
     - With module 'pytest-cov', running     $ python -m -pytest --cov=proj      will return the test coverage of the project.

-CI/CD PIPELINE

 ______________________________________________________

 RETROSPECTIVE COMMENTS

 Diversions from project brief:
 The original assessment project brief required the application to be hosted in the cloud using Docker Swarm and to use Jenkins to create a CI/CD pipeline to automate the testing, integration and deployment of new code.
 However, although Jenkins was introduced, these aspects were not covered during the course.
+I understand the theory of moving an application through Development, Testing, Staging and Production environments, but am currently uncertain how to demonstrate this pratically.

+My original concept has proven to be more than I could handle.
+I may have been overly ambitious for my current level of understanding and although I did cut out some of the features that I'd wanted to do, I still struggled with time.
+Some of this was due to taking a very long time to solve some very basic issues, and I can only hope that this will improve with experience.

+I have not completed a working application and have not included a video because there is nothing to demonstate.

 What went well:
 - starting to understand HTML.